arne-fuchs/edcas-client/README.md

     ],
 ```

+If you installed edcas-client over a package, you can find the binary in /usr/bin/edcas-client.

 ## Suggestions, Ideas & Bug Reports
 Feel free to contact me for feature requests on Discord: frank_the_fish or use the issue feature.